lgvw3/familyplates/README.md

 ## Update as of Jan 21, 2025

 Real time updating happens on the feed and when reading thanks to the websocket that is powered with code in [this repo](https://github.com/lgvw3/familyPlatesWebSocketServer) have some things to fix but making progress!

+## Couple days later

+We also have real time likes and comments now!